 Within the scope of his charitable work, Richard is the Vice-Chairman of the Pendle Vision Board and a trustee of various charities that principally seek to work with local people.
 A Trustee of Burnley FC in the Community since April 2016, Richard is passionate about making a positive contribution to society by helping those less fortunate enjoy and benefit from equal opportunities in order to succeed.

-Alison Rushton has been Assistant Principal at Nelson and Colne College since 2009 where she is responsible for apprenticeships, occupational/vocational education and employer engagement.
+David Rothwell is Assistant Principal at Nelson and Colne College where he is responsible for finance and resources.

-She is passionate about supporting young people into sustainable and fulfilling careers, as well as the economic success of the county.
-This reflects in the close work she does with East Lancashire businesses.
+He is passionate about supporting young people into sustainable and fulfilling careers, as well as the economic success of the county.

 David is also a Director of Burnley Cricket Club and acts as a solicitor for a range of local charities and sports clubs including Burnley Golf Club.